Code-Institute-Submissions/CI-project-two/README.md

   ![alt="Basic view page mockup"](mockups/basic_view.png)
 </details>
 ### Design

 - The website incorporates some parallax images between the data chart sections to give the users a more in depth experience.

 - It was decided to include a second basic view page so that users can view the data charts in isolation.
 They are much closer together in basic view mode.
-The reasoning behind this decision was that perhaps some users might enjoy seeing the data charts working in unison as they click on the various interactive charts.
+The reasoning behind this decision was that perhaps some users might enjoy seeing the data charts working in unison as they click on the various interactive components.

 - A simple navbar and footer were implemented.
-The navbar includes scroll spy so that a user can click on a heading and be brought to  that section.The footer includes a link to the titanic wiki page and this websites github repository.
+The navbar includes scroll spy so that a user can click on a heading and be brought to  that section.
+The footer includes a link to the titanic wiki page and this websites github repository.

 - There is a refresh button in the navbar so that users can reset all graphs at any time.
 They may wish to start over and work through the interactive charts again.

 - The Bootstrap framework underpins the project and was implemented as per convention.

-- The project implemented D3.js, DC.js, Queue.js and Crossfilter.js to build the data charts .
+- The project implemented D3.js, DC.js, Queue.js and Crossfilter.js to build and display the data charts .

 - The websites color scheme and layout were chosen so as to give the website some personality and to make the data charts more visceral and visually appealing.